Building a virtual centre demonstrator, the EXODUS project represents an important first step towards a future federated ATM operating model.

 The virtualisation of ATM is more than just a technical change, it’s a groundbreaking evolution in how ANSPs provide ATM services.
 As such, it requires completely new business and operating models and a change in the organisation’s culture.

-For example, the EXODUS concept requires organizations to shift from a localized, monolithic approach—where all scenarios are managed independently—to a cooperative model that involves international dependencies.
-This transition also necessitates that organizations adopt and master new technologies.
+For example, the EXODUS concept requires organisations to shift from a localised, monolithic approach—where all scenarios are managed independently—to a cooperative model that involves international dependencies.
+This transition also necessitates that organisations adopt and master new technologies.

 A case study on the benefits of using federated air navigation solutions